Inventor 2025: What’s new | Autodesk Webinar

 Technical Marketing Manager, Design & Manufacturing

 James started his career as a mechanical engineer, primarily focusing on thermal simulations, mechanical design, and research.
-In his current role he is focused on creating content that highlights the immense capabilities of our software.
+Now he creates informative content to highlight the immense capabilities of Autodesk software.

 Dan Szymanski